Hydrama Theatre hosts contemporary drama and dance activities in Hydra as well as promoting the study and practice of

 Performances at Hydrama's open-air amphitheatre in Vlychos are presented free of charge and are a treat that everyone enjoys immensely - whether it is their first experience of drama in Greece or whether they are hardened theatre buffs.
-The experience of taking a boat to the little hamlet or walking along the coast road, then sitting under the stars to watch live performances is spell binding.
-Generally there are 4-6 performances of different productions held once a week during July and August.
+The experience of taking a boat to the little hamlet or walking along the coast road, then sitting under the stars to watch live performances is spellbinding.
+Generally, there are 4-6 performances of different productions held once a week during July and August.
 (Always on a Thursday.)
-Some of the performances are in Greek but in the main students come from around the world so the plays are adapted, abriged and performed in English.
+Some of the performances are in Greek but in the main students come from around the world so the plays are adapted, abridged and performed in English.

 Corinna Seeds launched Hydrama in 1999 in Vlychos- where she has lived since 1988 and where her daughters were born and raised.
 As a professional theatre director with many years experience of community theatre, Corinna was frustrated by the lack of any creative activities in Hydra so she initiated free weekly drama workshops for the local children and youth.